California Senate Bill 53

 There are some efforts already underway to develop better evaluations for cybercrime capabilities.
 Most notably, UK's AI Security Institute recently announced a new initiative to study AI-enabled cybercrime, aiming to develop "a pioneering evaluation suite to test AI capabilities in criminal domains across modalities."

-(4) Evade the control of its large developer or user.
+(C) Evading the control of its frontier developer or user.

 Many different kinds of AI behavior could count as evading the control of its developer or user.
 Non-exhaustively, a model could sabotage its own training process through specification gaming, strategically underperform or "sandbag" on pre-deployment evaluations to deceive its developer, or replicate autonomously beyond human supervision.